Support Stronger Adaptation Responses to Climate Change

 A Bangladeshi woman works in her garden

 We are all impacted by a changing climate.
 Climate change has resulted in fewer harvests, loss of livestock, stress on water resources, reduced income, food insecurity, and an increased need to migrate to find employment or flee natural disasters.
-These changes affect families and communities around the world, especially the most vulnerable, including women and girls.
+The impacts of climate change are felt more strongly amid a worsening global food crisis and growing conflicts.

 Your information